 How is Raynaud disease diagnosed?

 - Nail fold capillary test: Your healthcare provider may put a drop of oil on your nail folds (skin at the base of the fingernail).
 The capillaries (tiny blood vessels) will then be checked under a microscope.

 - Blood tests give healthcare providers information about how your body is working.

 - Angiography: This test looks for problems with your arteries in your hands, arms, feet, and legs.
 Before the x-ray, a dye is put into a thin tube through a small cut in your groin.
 The dye helps the arteries show up better on these x-ray pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Arterial doppler: An arterial doppler test is done to check blood flow through an artery.
 A small metal disc with gel on it is placed on your skin over the artery.
 You can hear a "whooshing" sound when the blood is flowing through the artery.
 An "X" may be marked on your skin where caregivers feel or hear the blood flowing best.
 Caregivers may need to check blood flow more than once.

 - X-rays: Pictures of the bones, soft tissues, and other parts of your body may be taken.
-X-rays can show changes that will help caregivers learn if you have other diseases that may be causing Raynaud disease.
+X-rays can show changes that will help healthcare providers learn if you have other diseases that may be causing Raynaud disease.

 How is Raynaud disease treated?